 It is against University policy to tamper with any building access equipment, such as card readers, audible alarms, door sensors, display panels, or motion sensors.
 Violators will be subject to substantial fines (minimum \$500) and University disciplinary action.
-Please instruct your staff and participants to not tamper with the building access equipment.
-If you experience any problems with the equipment, please call your Conference Front Desk or your Conference Account Manager immediately.
+If you experience any problems with the equipment, please call your CHSC.